Pharmascience: Ted Wise

 Ted S. Wise, who died in 2013, was a pharmacist.
 He co-founded Pharmascience Inc. in 1983 and also served as chairman and vice chairman of the board of directors.
 He was chairman of the board of directors and independent director of Paladin Labs Inc. from 1995 until 2012, when he was named chairman emeritus.

 Dr. Goodman obtained his bachelor's degree in commerce from McGill University, and his Ph.D. in pharmacology from the University of Virginia.
 Upon graduation, he began his career at Pharmascience in Business Development, before taking charge of the future of the company, both in Canada and internationally.

 Under Goodman's leadership and thanks to his investment in internal and external research and development (R&D) programs, Pharmascience Inc. has grown from a Canadian company to an international leader in the market.

-David Goodman

-David Goodman is President and CEO of Pharmascience Inc.

-Dr. Goodman holds a Bachelor of Commerce degree from McGill University and a PhD in Pharmacology from the University of Virginia.
-After graduating, he began his career at Pharmascience in business development, before taking charge of the company's future, both in Canada and abroad.

-Under Mr. Goodman's leadership, and thanks to his investment in internal and external research and development (R&D) programs, Pharmascience Inc. has grown from a Canadian company to an international market leader.

 Commercial Business Divisions

 Pharmascience Canada

 Pharmascience Canada is a division of Pharmascience Inc. which has two types of products: private labels and Over-the-Counter drugs (OTC).

 Pharmascience Canada provides private label non-prescription drugs to major Canadian grocery and drugstore chains, as well as to distributors.
 It markets more than 20 brands across different product categories, mainly gastrointestinal (GI) and Cough & Cold.

 The division also manufactures different OTC brands: Prospan by Helixia, Lax A Day, Hemovel, Rhinaris and Pediatric Electrolyte for Kids.